chrisglass/hurtlocker/README.md

 ```

 - You need a strava account.
+- This currently only works for i3vm (it invokes i3lock).
 - You need to create an application at https://www.strava.com/settings/api
 - Once you created your application, stick your `clientid` and `client secret` in
   the hurtlocker/hurtlocker.py script.